micro/micro/doc/faq.md

 - **go-micro** - A pluggable Go library which provides the fundamentals for writing a microservice; service discovery, client/server communication, pub/sub, etc.
 - **go-platform** - A feature rich higher level pluggable Go library that sits on top of go-micro to provide a wider range of requirements for a microservice environment; tracing, monitoring, metrics, authentication, key-value, routing, etc.

-There are also other libraries also like [go-plugins](https://github.com/micro/go-plugins) for implementations of each package in go-micro or go-platform and [protobuf](https://github.com/micro/protobuf), a fork of golang/protobuf, which provides experimental code generation for go-micro applications.
+There are also other libraries also like [go-plugins](https://github.com/micro/go-plugins) for implementations of each package in go-micro or go-platform and [protobuf](https://github.com/micro/protobuf), a fork of golang/protobuf, which provides experimental code generation for go-micro

+## Who's using Micro?

+There's a [Users](https://github.com/micro/micro/wiki/Users) page with a list of companies using Micro.
+Many more are also using it but not yet publicly listed.

+## Is there a community?

+Yes!
+There's a slack community with hundreds of members.
+You can invite yourself [here](http://slack.micro.mu/).

 ## How do I use Micro?